CyberMiles/smart_contracts/AutoSaleCode/README.md

 ## Remix IDE

-To test the smart contract on the Remix IDE, first go to [https://remix.ethereum.org/](https://remix.ethereum.org/).
+To test the smart contract on the Remix IDE, go to [https://remix.ethereum.org/](https://remix.ethereum.org/).

 First, paste the solidity code for the auto sale over the voting smart contract sample code provided by remix.